Seung-WonSeo/CNPMI/README.md

 ## Overview

-This repository contains the implementation of a fundamental cross-lingual topic coherence metric (CNPMI)
+This repository contains the implementation and tutorial of a fundamental cross-lingual topic coherence automatic evaluation metric (CNPMI)

 ## CNPMI